SgtSilvio/gradle-maven-central-publishing/README.md

 }
 ```

-Run `publishToMavenCentral` to publish all registered publications to Maven Central.
+Run the `publishToMavenCentral` task to publish all registered publications to Maven Central.

-Run `publish<PublicationName>PublicationToMavenCentral` to publish only a specific publication to Maven Central.
+Run the `publish<PublicationName>PublicationToMavenCentral` task to publish only a specific publication to Maven Central.

 ## Configuration